ghj1040110333/flowable-engine/docs/docusaurus/docs/bpmn/ch03-Configuration.md

 ## Job executor activation

 The AsyncExecutor is a component that manages a thread pool to fire timers and other asynchronous tasks.
+Other implementations are possible (for example using a message queue, see the advanced section of the user guide).

 By default, the AsyncExecutor is not activated and not started.
 With the following configuration the async executor can be started together with the Flowable Engine.